 Grand Cru is a wine that came from the highest quality vineyards.

 Cremant is a category of sparkling wine that contains fewer bubbles.
 These wines are light and fruity with just a slight bit of fizz.

 Frizzante means a wine that is lightly sparkling or semi-sparkling.
 The term originated in Italy and describes the strength or amount of bubbles.

 Spumante is another Italian term meaning sparkling wine.
 It has full fizz.

 Next time you find yourself scratching your head trying to pick out a bottle of sparkling wine remember a few key things we’ve covered here.

-Both of the terms Cuvée and Brut are used to describe styles or characteristics of a wine.
+Author Note: Both of the terms Cuvée and Brut are used to describe styles or characteristics of a wine.
 They are used most often to describe sparkling wine.